percona/docs-home/docs/index.md

         Database tools
       </h2>
       <p>
-        Learn how to set up Percona's open-source solutions for your database needs.
+        Learn how to set up Percona's open source solutions for your database needs.
 Pick your favorite technology to access our step-by-step guidance and documentation.
       </p>
     </div>
     <!--Links-->